AgenaTrader/AgenaScript-documentation/sources/keywords.md

 If Ind2 is called up by Ind1, the get-method of MyPublicVariable is called up in Ind2.
 Without Update(), the value of MyPublicVariable would be returned.
 In this case it would be 0.

 **With Update() - Correct**
-By calling up Update(), OnBarUpdate() is initially executed by Ind2.
+By calling up Update(), OnCalculate() is initially executed by Ind2.
 This sets MyPublicVariable to 1.
 Lastly, the value 1 is passed on to the requesting indicator.

 ## Value
 ### Description